jincygit/shopingcart/readme.rst

 **signup page**
-    validations
+    -validations
-    user already exist or not
+    -user already exist or not
-    user already verified or not, not verified then again send verifcationemail submission by API
+    -user already verified or not, not verified then again send verifcationemail -submission by API

 **successUserVerify**
+    -validations
+    -user already exist or not
+    -user already verified or not
+    -checking otp expirytime
+    -submission

+**login page**
+    -validations
+    -submission by API
+        -check user exist or not
+        -invalid passwword
+        -success submission

+**forgot password page**
     validations
+    submission by API
-    user already exist or not
+        check user exist or not
+        redirect to change password page

+**change password**
+    validations
+    submission by API
-    user already verified or not
+        check user exist or not
-    checking otp expirytime
-    submission
+        success password updation

+**logout functionality**
 **HOME**
+    restrict entry, without login
     Product listing
 	    Pagination by API
         Add to cart button